manningmattw/django-jumpstart/Django-Jumpstart-Readme.md

 ---

 ## Setup
-This setup prefers a development environment using either pure Linux or Windows 11 in WSL2.
-The containerization tool used in these instructions is Docker but any container service should work.
+This setup prefers a development environment using either pure Linux or WSL/WSL2.
+Note, WSL2 has a few issues in Windows 10, so if you are using Windows 10, consider using WSL.
+Otherwise Windows 11 WSL2 work like a treat.

+The containerization tool used in these instructions is Docker but any other container service, like podman, should work, but its up to you to know the syntax differences.

 The IDE instructions are based on VSCode.
 Even if your development setup is different, these instructions should likely work with just a little change in how you might execute each part.

 ### Python Versions:
-This project and the Docker setup is currently built with Python 3.12.4.
-If you want to install Python 3.12.4 on your system, **make sure that you do not override the system Python version or its `python` alias**.
-It should be its own Python interpreter called with `python3.12`.
+This project and the Docker setup is currently built with Python 3.13.0.
+You do not need to have these versions or dependencies installed, as Docker will take care of this.
+Therefore, Python `venv` instructions are not included here.

-**1. Clone this repository into a new project directory.**
+**1. Create a new repo**
+You can template Django Jumpstart to create a new repository.
+I recommend this method.
+After you do so, just `git clone` the new repo and follow the next instructions.
+If you have a repo, and you want to setup Django for the first time using this repo, you can `git clone` the Django Jumpstart repo directly into the existing repo:
 ```
-mkdir /path/to/repos/project_directory
 cd /path/to/repos/project_directory
 git clone git@github.com:manningmattw/django-jumpstart.git .
 ```
+Then, just follow the next instructions.

 **2. Update project name and app name and all references**